White Puerto Ricans: Germany

 German immigrants arrived in Puerto Rico from Curaçao and Austria during the early 19th century.
 Many of these early German immigrants established warehouses and businesses in the coastal towns of Fajardo, Arroyo, Ponce, Mayaguez, Cabo Rojo and Aguadilla.
-One of the reasons that these businessmen established themselves in the island was that Germany depended mostly on Great Britain for such products as coffee, sugar and tobacco.
-By establishing businesses dedicated to the exportation and importation of these and other goods, Germany no longer had to pay the high tariffs which the English charged them.
+One of the reasons that these businessmen established themselves in the island was that Germany depended mostly on Britain for such products as coffee, sugar and tobacco.
+By establishing businesses dedicated to the exportation and importation of these and other goods, Germany no longer had to depend on British sellers for such goods.
 Not all of the immigrants were businessmen; some were teachers, farmers and skilled laborers.

 In Germany the European Revolutions of 1848 in the German states erupted, leading to the Frankfurt Parliament.
 Ultimately, the rather non-violent "revolution" failed.
 Disappointed, many Germans immigrated to the Americas, including Puerto Rico, and were dubbed the Forty-Eighters.
 The majority of these came from Alsace-Lorraine, Baden, Hesse, Rheinland and Württemberg.
 German immigrants were able to settle in the coastal areas and establish their businesses in towns such as Fajardo, Arroyo, Ponce, Mayagüez, Cabo Rojo and Aguadilla.
 Those who expected free land under the terms of the Spanish Royal Decree, settled in the central mountainous areas of the island in towns such as Adjuntas, Aibonito and Ciales among others.
 They made their living in the agricultural sector and in some cases became owners of sugar cane plantations.
 Others dedicated themselves to the fishing industry.

 In 1870, the Spanish Courts passed the Acta de Culto Condicionado (Conditional Cult Act), a law granting the right of religious freedom to all those who wished to worship another religion other than the Catholic religion.
 The Anglican Church, the Iglesia Santísima Trinidad, was founded by German and English immigrants in Ponce in 1872.

 By the beginning of the 20th century, many of the descendants of the first German settlers had become successful businessmen, educators, and scientists and were among the pioneers of Puerto Rico's television industry.
 Among the successful businesses established by the German immigrants in Puerto Rico were Mullenhoff & Korber, Frite, Lundt & Co., Max Meyer & Co. and Feddersen Willenk & Co.
 Korber Group Inc., one of Puerto Rico's largest advertising agencies, was founded by the descendants of William Korber.